 Types of Asbestos

-Crocidolite (Blue Asbestos) - Part of the Amphibole family of silicate minerals, crocidolite (blue asbestos), is regarded as the most dangerous of all the asbestos types.
-It's frequently found in plastics, cement products, pipe insulation and spray-on coatings, and was most notably used for insulating steam engines.
+Crocidolite (Blue Asbestos) - Crocidolite (also known as blue asbestos), is regarded as the most dangerous type of asbestos.
+It's often found in cement products, pipe insulation, plastics and spray-on coatings, and was widely used for insulating steam engines.

 Asbestos Encapsulation Dumbarton